nicholas-long/ngramdb/README.md

 - use this when possible instead of shell redirection to avoid overwriting files until the program is complete.
 - example: echo ... | ngram replace datafile.dat

-## subcommand: run

-- entrypoint to run one single cycle of ngram.
-- one cycle is defined as one pass over all IDs with programs that have dependencies that have changed since the last time the program was run.
-- returns a status code of 1 if nothing was run
-- run all IDs in topological order

-## subcommand: run-single

-- run a single ID, process all conditions, set environment, and perform all output logging as necessary.
-- exported values in environment to be used by subcommands
-- check dir ID exists
-- TODO: host partitioning
-- TODO: docker containerization of runs for directory data sandboxing
-- execute program and overwrite output files when finished

 ## subcommand: set-title

 - set the title of an Ngram data point